As you will recall, Robert Schumann founded and edited the influential music magazine Die Neue Zeitschrift für Musik.

 Ten years later, the author of this vicious essay was revealed to be Richard Wagner.

 Some fifty years after Wagner’s death, Hitler supposedly said, “There is only one legitimate predecessor to National Socialism [Nazism]: Wagner.”
 Hitler frequently used Wagner’s music at Nazi rallies.
-Here, at the notorious 1934 Nüremberg Rally, the military band plays the “Nibelungen March,” an arrangement of several themes from the Ring Cycle.
+In the movie The Triumph of the Will, a Nazi propaganda documentary about Hitler’s notorious 1934 Nüremberg Rally, the opening credits are set to a military band playing the “Nibelungen March,” an arrangement of several themes from the Ring Cycle.

 Hitler at Bayreuth:

 Because of Hitler’s appropriation of Wagner’s music — and Wagner’s own virulent anti-Semitism — there has long been an unofficial ban on performances of his music in Israel.
 Nevertheless, in recent years, some Israeli musicians have tried to circumvent and defy this ban.